Buckley Liberty Freeze-Dried Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 84%.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a freeze-dried product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a dry product containing a generous amount of meat.

-Yet with 63% of the total calories in this example recipe coming from fat as compared to just 32% from protein, it would be inappropriate to award this product a higher rating.
+However, with 63% of the total calories in our example coming from fat versus just 32% from protein, some recipes may not be suitable for every animal.

 Buckley Dog Food